Wendy LogoWendy

 You have two options to run your Swift application:

-Run your application locally using the Swift Package Manager:
+Run your application locally on your development machine using the Swift Package Manager:

 swift run